Khalsa Diwan Sikh Temple

-Khalsa Diwan Sikh Temple (香港錫克教廟), originally known as Sri Guru Singh Sabha, is a Gurdwara in the Wan Chai District of Hong Kong, on the junction of Queen's Road East and Stubbs Road, Hong Kong Island.
-It was re-opened on 8 November 2022 by Hong Kong SAR Chief Executive, John Lee Ka-chiu, after a 5 year renovation project.
+Khalsa Diwan Sikh Temple (香港錫克教廟), originally known as Sri Guru Singh Sabha, is a gurdwara in the Wan Chai District of Hong Kong, on the junction of Queen's Road East and Stubbs Road, Hong Kong Island.
+It was re-opened on 8 November 2022 by Hong Kong Chief Executive John Lee Ka-chiu after a five-year renovation project.

 History

 First gurdwara

 The gurdwara was built in 1901 by local Sikhs, including soldiers from the British Army, with the intent of providing religious, social, practical and cohesive support to Sikhs in Hong Kong.
 The temple that was constructed was originally called Sri Guru Singh Sabha.

 Many Sikhs on their way to immigrate to Canada, in what later became the Komagata Maru incident, slept in the gurdwara and prayed there before boarding the ship in 1914.